-- 7.4 Payment of a cash housing allowance is taxable income in the hands of the religious practitioner and PAYG deductions are required to be made from this payment unless the payment is salary sacrificed in accordance with the Administrative Circular. - As an alternative to the payment of a housing allowance; a religious practitioner 7.5 and the parish agree that the parish will provide accommodation benefits to the religious practitioner of an amount up to the value of the accommodation allowance that would otherwise have been paid.
+7.4 Payment of a cash housing allowance is taxable income in the hands of the religious practitioner and PAYG deductions are required to be made from this payment unless the payment is salary sacrificed in accordance with the Administrative Circular.

+- 7.5 As an alternative to the payment of a housing allowance; a religious practitioner and the parish agree that the parish will provide accommodation benefits to the religious practitioner of an amount up to the value of the accommodation allowance that would otherwise have been paid.
 If accommodation benefits are provided in lieu of an allowance, these are exempt benefits and will not be subject to tax under current tax legislation.
 The following guidelines are suggested for the provision of accommodation benefits - a.
-The parish should make direct payments to a third-party or reimburse the religious practitioner for permitted expenses - b.
-Any amounts paid in cash to the religious practitioner other than to reimburse for the expenses which they have actually incurred, are treated for tax purposes in the same way as stipend. - c.
+The parish should make direct payments to a third-party (without a redraw facility) or reimburse the religious practitioner for permitted expenses. - b.
+Any amounts paid in cash to the religious practitioner other than to reimburse for the expenses which they have actually incurred, are treated for tax purposes in the same way as stipend.
+Religious practitioners must not draw cash from salary sacrificed funds; drawing cash in this way would result in a tax being payable. - c.
 Payments made by the parish must be fully and properly documented. - 7.5 Any housing benefits above the value of the accommodation allowance which would otherwise have been paid would generally be regarded as being provided in lieu of stipend and should be paid from a stipend sacrifice account (see 5.5 to 5.9).